Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/04-Containers.md

 ## Weak Hash Set

-The type `WeakSet<A>` is a weak set of actors.
+The type `core.WeakSet<A>` is a weak set of actors.
 The actors are compared based on their identity.
 Since the set is weak, elements that are added to the set are not kept alive unless other parts of the system refer to the actors.
 As such, a `WeakSet` is useful to keep track of registered callbacks, but to have them automatically de-registered whenever they are no longer used elsewhere.